saiguru0421/SharePoint-Data-Migration/README.md

 ## Project Structure
 The repository is structured as follows:

-1. **Gantt Chart**: The `Gantt_Chart.xlsx` file contains the project plan presented as a Gantt chart.
+1. **Gantt Chart**: The `Gantt_Chart.mpp` file contains the project plan presented as a Gantt chart.
 It details the timeline, tasks, resources, durations, and costs associated with each phase of the project.

-2. **Budget Summary**: The `Budget_Summary.xlsx` file provides a breakdown of the project budget by resource.
+2. **Budget Summary**: The Budget summary provides a breakdown of the project budget by resource.
 It outlines the total costs incurred by project managers, SharePoint administrators, and UI/UX designers.

 3. **README**: You are currently viewing the README file, which offers an overview of the project, its structure, and how to use the repository.